VALUE OF 1974 TOPPS BASEBALL CARDS

 The 1974 card of Reggie Jackson as an Oakland A’s player is another extremely valuable superstar card, with high-grade PSA 10 examples bringing over $15,000.
 “Mr. October” was already a three-time World Series champion and five-time All-Star by 1974.
 Future Hall of Famers and MVPs like Johnny Bench, Rod Carew, and Mike Schmidt have also had their 1974 Topps cards sell for thousands in pristine condition thanks to their legendary careers.

-Read also: BASEBALL CARDS PRICE GUIDE 1975
+Read also: ROGER MARIS BASEBALL CARDS FOR SALE

 Beyond star players, certain short print and variation cards hold cachet and command premium prices in the 1974 set.
 One is the Roberto Clemente subset featuring additional photo variations of the Pirates legend, who tragically died in a plane crash in December 1972.
 High-grade examples of the different Clemente photos can bring over $1000 each.
 The 1974 Topps set is also known for printer’s errors, omitted facsimiles, inverted prints and other anomalies that are endlessly collected by specialists.
 These variations are hugely scarce and valuable.